vishvish/BirdBase/README.markdown

 	Will install and configure an application called "sampleApp" with ActionScript files in

 		/src/com/example/sampleApp

+	Troubleshooting: if you get this error:

+		birdbase/gems/thor-0.14.6/lib/thor/runner.rb:34:in `method_missing': undefined method `start' for nil:NilClass (NoMethodError)

+	Then make sure you're in the /scripts directory

+		cd scripts

 1. Boot up Flash Builder, point it to the `src` folder, add the `libs` directory, and run